HCI vs UCI: Deployment Models

 How It Works

-Section titled “How It Works”The simplest VergeOS deployment is a 2-node HCI cluster.
+Section titled “How It Works”The most common starting point is a 2-node HCI cluster.
 Two controller nodes form a single cluster that handles storage (vSAN) and compute (VM workloads).
-Both nodes contribute tier-0 and tier-1 disks to the shared storage pool, and both nodes run virtual machines.
+Both nodes contribute Tier 0 and workload tier disks to the shared storage pool, and both nodes run virtual machines.

 To grow, you add scale-out nodes to the same cluster.
 Each scale-out node joins via network auto-detection and immediately contributes additional storage and compute capacity.